Actindo-AG/Documentation/Payments/Operation/04_ManageCancellationsChargebacks.md

 #### Prerequisites

-- At least one connection has been created, see [Create a connection](../Integration/01_ManageConnection.md#create-psp-connection).
+- At least one connection has been created, see [Create PSP connection](../Integration/01_ManageConnection.md#create-psp-connection).
 - At least one customer has created a chargeback or a cancellation.
 - It is recommended that you add the *Status ID* field to your view so that you are able to sort or filter for specific statuses.